birromer/ros-intervals-docker/README.md

 After sourcing the your new shell configuration all you gotta do is run `ros-start` and a tmux session will start.
 In case of doubt the command key has been remapped to C-a and the ? still works for help.

+After running `ros-start`, it is possible to launch a series of terminals on tmux with `sudo tmuxp load ros/tmux_ros.yaml`